 SSL has built five satellites for AsiaSat, one of the leading satellite operators in Asia.
 AsiaSat serves over two-thirds of the world's population with both broadcast and telecommunications services.
-AsiaSat 9, pictured here was built by SSL and will launch in fall 2017.
+AsiaSat 9, pictured here was built by SSL and launched in September 2017.

 SSL was selected to provide a next-generation satellite constellation for high-resolution Earth imaging to DigitalGlobe, the global leader in Earth imagery and information about our changing planet.
 Called WorldView Legion, the Low Earth Orbit (LEO) satellites will more than double DigitalGlobe’s high-resolution capacity in important regions.